RonnenPodolsky/RonnenPodolsky/README.md

 ## 🔭 My goals for 2023

 - Engineer quality software with guidance of awesome engineers!
-   - Currently working on a Frontend React project for a client.
+   - Currently working on a React project @BYON IT Solutions.
 - Becoming the best React developer I can be.

 #### 🎖️ What I used to do in 2013-2022